KQM-git/TCL/characters/pyro/yoimiya.md

 | Type | Talent 6% | Duration | Cooldown | U | Particles | Cast Frames |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |
 | Blazing Arrow DMG | 149.94% Normal Attack DMG | 10s | 18s | 1A | -- | 23 |

+* The Damage Bonus from **Niwabi Fire-Dance** is multiplicative.
+* Yoimiya's particle generation triggers on infused arrow hit and has an ICD on particle generation.
+  * Particle generation ICD requires further testing to fully confirm
+* Charged Shots during the duration of **Niwabi Fire-Dance** do not generate particles.
+* Yoimiya can still produce energy even after **Niwabi Fire-Dance** expires as long as the icd is off CD and the infused normal attack string arrow lands.
+* The infused arrows from **Niwabi Fire-Dance** follow standard ICD (3-hit/2.5s).

 {% endtab %}

 {% tab title="Ryuukin Saxifrage" %}